wujiashu0421/SPART/docs/source/Tutorial_Kinematics.rst

 .. code-block:: matlab

-	%Jacobian of the a point p in the ith link
+	%Jacobian of a point p in the ith link
 	%rp is the position of the point p, projected in the inertial CCS -- as a [3x1] matrix.
 	[J0p, Jmp]=Jacob(rp,r0,rL,P0,pm,i,robot);

-The Jacobians corresponding to the center-of-mass of the the :math:`i`\th link of the multibody system is then computed as follows:
+The Jacobians corresponding to the center-of-mass of the the :math:`i`\th link of the multibody system are then computed as follows:

 .. code-block:: matlab